itpp-labs/odoo-development/docs/odoo/models/ir.config_parameter.rst

 Cons:

-* it raises error, if record with that key is already created manulally
+* it raises error, if record with that key is already created manually

 XML: <function>
 ---------------